sportsdatasolutions/epl_web_scraper_py/README.md

 1a.
 Duplicate (e.g. clone) from the published Deepnote project: https://deepnote.com/publish/19f51d7b-ae79-4c51-906c-dee0138da144
 1b.
-Or, try from the actual Deepnote project: https://deepnote.com/project/19f51d7b-ae79-4c51-906c-dee0138da144
-2. Link your own empty Github repo (Git Integration)
-3. Drag .git folder, within generated epl_web_scraper folder, into root of Deepnote project, and delete the empty epl_web_scraper folder
-4. Open a Terminal and Git Add, Commit, Push.
-5. See [init.ipynb (in Environment Tab)](https://deepnote.com/project/19f51d7b-ae79-4c51-906c-dee0138da144#%2Finit.ipynb) for more info on how the environment is customised to support web scraping via headless browser.
+Or, try from the actual Deepnote project: https://deepnote.com/project/19f51d7b-ae79-4c51-906c-dee0138da144 1c.
+Alternatively, fork this repo then link your fork to a new Deepnote Project, 2c.
+Drag folders/files into deepnote root and delete empty epl_web_scraper_py folder, 3c.
+See [init.ipynb (in Environment Tab)](https://deepnote.com/project/19f51d7b-ae79-4c51-906c-dee0138da144#%2Finit.ipynb) for more info on how the environment is customised to support web scraping via headless browser.
+Make sure you copy over the Pipfile and Chrome Driver code cells to your projects init.ipynb file.
 ```

 #### ```Dependencies```